-Tablets: These tablets must be swallowed whole with a glass of water, juice or milk.
+Tablets: These tablets must be swallowed whole with a glass of water, juice or squash.
 Do not crush these tablets.

-Crushable tablets: Crush the tablet and mix it with a small amount of soft food (e.g. yogurt) or a small drink.
-Your child should swallow the food or drink straight away, without chewing it.
-Make sure that they take it all.
+Crushable tablets: Crush the tablet and mix it with a small amount of soft food such as yogurt or a small cold drink.
+Your child should swallow it all straight away, without chewing.

-Capsules should be swallowed whole with a glass of water, juice or milk.
+All other capsules should be swallowed whole with a glass of water, juice or squash.
 Your child should not chew the capsules.

-Granules: Sprinkle or stir the granules into a small amount of soft food (e.g. yogurt) or a small drink.
-Your child should then swallow the food or drink straight away, without chewing it.
-Make sure that they take it all.
+Granules: Sprinkle or stir the granules into a small amount of soft food such as yogurt or a small cold drink.
+Your child should then swallow it all straight away, without chewing.

 Liquid or syrup: Measure out the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.